-People who own a home and have a mortgage are often watching current mortgage interest rates.
+The mortgage refinance is specific loan, that homeowners do to secure more favorable terms, with existing mortgage lien.
+People who own a home and have a mortgage are often watch current mortgage interest rates.
 They want to figure out if now is the best time to refinance their mortgage.

 This is always a gamble because one can never say for certain what mortgage rates will be, other than today at this exact moment.
 Depending upon many factors, mortgage interest rates could skew higher or lower in the next few weeks, months or year.